-Claims for compensation indemnity after contract termination
+Claims for compensation indemnity during the contract period or after contract termination

 Commercial agents are entitled to claim compensation for establishing a customer base after termination of the relationship with the principal within a fixed time frame.

 Calculation of such claims is legally complicated and roughly involves the following two basic steps:

 - Commissions for the past 12 months before termination have to be identified and a business forecast for a period of 3 until 5 years has to be established,

 - Accrued commissions for the past 5 years before termination have to be identified for an annual average value which is the maximum claim amount.

 Several further aspects of the specific business relationship have additionally to be taken into consideration.

 Both final values have to be compared and the lower of either is regarded as being the final compensation indemnity in favor of the agent.